-It’s important that the breeder you choose is someone referred to you by someone you trust who can vouch for them and their puppies.
+The breeder you choose must be someone referred to you by someone you trust who can vouch for them and their puppies.

 A reputable breeder is just as fussy as you are.
 The more questions that they ask, the more concerned about their dogs they are.

 They will let you ask as many questions as you want about the puppies and the parent dogs.

 They will encourage questions.
 If you get the feeling that they don’t care about their dogs, it may be just a moneymaking business for them, and you may want to look elsewhere.

 Ask the breeder if they breed more than one or two different breeds.
 Be careful about many different breeds in one place.